Feudal-Project/OpenDINRail/README.md

 Do you recognize yourself above?
 That’s great!
 You should be good to go for this project!
 If not, just tell me about your concerns in the [Q&A discussion section](https://github.com/Feudal-Project/OpenDINRail/discussions/categories/q-a), I will try to help you to make the right decision!

 ### What exactly can be connected to the OpenDINRail system?
-The following appliances can (usually) be controlled via relays and therefore get connected to the IO module (XXX Link):
+The following appliances can (usually) be controlled via relays and therefore get connected to the [IO module](https://github.com/Feudal-Project/OpenDINRail/tree/main/IO-module):

 - Basic lights.
 - Blinds/covers with separate control wires for up/down (most of them do).
 If you are unsure, ask a question in the [Q&A discussion section](https://github.com/Feudal-Project/OpenDINRail/discussions/categories/q-a), or consult your local electrician.